KevanMacGee/Bootstrap_5x_Starter/README.md

 # Bootstrap 5 Minimal Starter Template

-A clean, minimal Bootstrap 5 starter template with just the essentials - ready for you to build upon.
+A clean, minimal Bootstrap 5 starter template with the essentials and a few "need to haves" - ready for you to build upon.

 ## 📁 Folder Structure